ssvlabs/gitbook-docs/docs/operators/operator-node/node-setup/best-practices.md

 - **CPU frequency is a major factor**.
 Fast cores with moderate-to-high core count are the recipe.
 Ensure each server can turbo boost to high frequency, yet avoid agressive overclocking.
 - **Disk and Redundancy:** NVMe SSDs are mandatory.
 Many use RAID1 mirroring or have failover nodes ready in case of disk failure.
 Recommended to use ext4 if unsure about ZFS's complexities.
 Improving read/write speed has one of the greatest impacts.
 - **RAM Considerations:** Usually RAM is not the limiting factor.
 Abundant RAM enables disk caching for the execution client database – reducing disk reads and writes.
 ECC memory is advisable to protect against bit flips in long-running servers.
-- **Form Factor and Data Center:** Run on a mix of bare metal servers in colocation data centers and cloud VM instances.
-In either case, redundancy across hardware and geographic distribution is a best practice.
+- **Form Factor and Data Center:** If you have multiple EL+CL setups - run them on different bare metal servers, in colocation data centers, or cloud VM instances.
+Redundancy across hardware and geographic distribution is a best practice.
 - **Firewalls and DDoS Protection:** One way to handle DDoS is to have a firewall or load balancer.
 It's advised to use your provider's DDoS protection solutions (e.g. CloudFlare).
 The goal is to not block or throttle legitimate p2p ports – maintaining full peer connectivity.

 ### Sufficient Hardware